JeodC/PortMaster-Descent3/README.md

 - Make mouse cursor invisible in menus in Release builds (still visible and usable in Debug builds)
 - Change level select menu to a listbox with pretty names for core levels
 - Add pregenerated `.Descent3Registry` and `Pilot.plt` files with default controls using analog joysticks if available and gptokeyb to emulate keyboard presses for buttons
+- Prefill savegame dialog with current level number if blank slot or different level than existing slot

 ## Installation
 Unzip to ports folder e.g. `/roms/ports/`.
 Purchase the full game from GOG or Steam, or use CD game data patched to v1.4.
 Then, add the following files to `descent3/gamedata`: